no-1-of-gamza/Gamza_Artifact_Collector/README.md

 ----
-# Digital Fornsic Windows Artifact Collector
+# Digital Forensic Windows Artifact Collector
-### Window 10, 8, 7
+### Windows 10, 8, 7

 Digital forensic artifacts are evidence or information collected from a digital device.

-Digital forensics is the process by which law enforcement agencies, companies, and individuals collect and analyze legally important information in a digital environment.
+Digital forensic is the process by which law enforcement agencies, companies, and individuals collect and analyze legally important information in a digital environment.

 It is used in various fields such as criminal investigation, in-house investigation, and data infringement investigation.